materialos/toolkit/README.md

 # MaterialOS Toolkit

 ## Description
 A set of tools for maintaining the [materialos/icons](https://github.com/materialos/icons/) repository mainly written in Node.js.
 These aren't required to use our icons but my be helpful for contributors.
-They may be buggy and will change and break frequently since they're just small tools.
+They may be buggy and will change and break frequently since they're just small tools for internal use.

 ## Features